element-hq/element-meta/web-code-style.md

 Inheriting all the rules of TypeScript, the following additionally apply:

-1. Types for lifecycle functions are not required (render, componentDidMount, etc).
+1. Types for lifecycle functions are not required (render, componentDidMount, and so on).
 2. Class components must always have a `Props` interface declared immediately above them.
 It can be empty if the component accepts no props.
 3. Class components should have an `State` interface declared immediately above them, but after `Props`.